 Example: Generating Vissim Model from a 4-arm Intersection

 In this 4-arm intersection, 12 movements were created including the distances and selected to the Vissim model configuration including the speed calibration.

-As a result, you can see the generated Vissim .inpx calibrated model after the links adjustment with the exact volumes and vehicle compositions ratios distributed to 15 min. intervals.
+As a result, the Vissim .inpx calibrated model is generated after the links adjustment with the exact volumes and vehicle compositions ratios distributed to 15 min. intervals.
 As you can see, the links also contain the names according to your setup from GoodVision Video Insights.